Fill one form and get quotes for cable assemblies from multiple manufacturers

 Figure 2: Patch antenna element design

 The CP (Circular-Polarisation) is achieved by feeding two feeding probes/vias simultaneously with a 90-degree phase shift.
-In the multi-layer PCB stack-up, the two feeding probes are connected to the output of the BFIC directly.
-Depending on the required polarisation, the phase difference can be introduced to the 2 feeding probes from the beamforming IC’s output.
-The idea of two feeding vias is necessary so that the IC could provide the necessary phase variation between the two input ports (V and H)and the excited antenna element could become circular polarised in either LHCP or RHCP.
+In the multi-layer PCB stack up, the two feeding probes are connected to the output of the BFIC directly.
+Depending on the required polarisation, phase difference can be introduced to the 2 feeding probes from the beamforming IC’s output.
+The idea of two feeding vias is necessary so that the IC could provide necessary phase variation between the two input ports (V and H)and the excited antenna element could become circular polarised in either LHCP or RHCP.
 Fencing is also applied around each of the given elements on both the patch and parasitic layer.
 This fencing involved a square cage around the elements with a line of 5 vias on each side.
 This was important due to the proximity of the elements to reduce surface waves and coupling effects.

-In this design, it’s important to note that the BFIC used has 8 output/input pins and can control 4 antenna elements (forming a 2x2 sub-array), as depicted in Figure 3 and Figure 4.
-Within the 2x2 sub-array, the Sequential Rotation (SR) technique is implemented in which each radiating patch element is rotated either clockwise or anti-clockwise by 90 degrees depending on whether LHCP or RHCP is required.
+In this design, it’s important to note that the BFIC used have 8 output/input pins and can control 4 antenna elements (forming a 2x2 sub-array), as depicted in Figure 3 and Figure 4.
+Within the 2x2 sub-array, Sequential Rotation (SR) technique is implemented in which each radiating patch element is rotated either clockwise or anti-clockwise by 90 degrees depending on whether LHCP or RHCP is required.
 The SR technique enhances circular polarisation performance over a broad frequency bandwidth.
 Typically, Axial Ratio (AR) is used to quantify CP (where AR<3 dB).
 Without SR, the AR bandwidth tends to be narrower than the return loss bandwidth caused by impedance mismatch in the antenna array.
 Each output pin of the ICs controls the phase and amplitude of antenna elements, allowing the beam to be steered in the desirable direction.
 This configuration enables efficient control and manipulation of the antenna array for optimal beamforming.

 Figure 3: Unit cell with two feeding probes and configuration of 2x2 subarray by rotating antenna element either clockwise or anti-clockwise